mrpaulo/library_book_store_frontend/README.md

 # Library Book Store Frontend
 The Library Book Store Frontend is a web application for a fictional library that allows users to browse and catalog books, view book details, and check out books for borrowing.
 This frontend application works in conjunction with a backend API that handles book data and user authentication.
-Also, this is an ongoing project, so bugs, improvements, and new features are coming soon.
+Also, this is an ongoing project, so fix bugs, improvements, and new features are coming soon.

 ## Features
 - Browse books by category or search for books by title or author